DevExpress/devextreme-demos/JSDemos/Demos/TreeList/ColumnFixing/description.md

-When the width of all columns exceeds the component's width, horizontal scrolling occurs.
-TreeList allows users to fix individual columns to the right or left so they would remain visible on scroll.
+A horizontal scrollbar appears when the sum width of all columns exceeds the TreeList component's width.
+The component allows users to fix individual columns at the right or left border so they would remain always visible.
 To enable this feature, set the **columnFixing**.[enabled](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columnFixing/#enabled) property to **true**.

 To fix/unfix a column, users should right-click the column's header and select the desired operation in the appeared context menu.
 If a column should never be fixed or unfixed, set its [allowFixing](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/#allowFixing) property to **false**.